20centcroak/pyDataBank/README.md

 # pyDataIP
-Import resource files by selecting them one by one or in a batch with regex or with open dialog window Associate these files or filesets to a key for an easy call
+Import resource files by selecting them one by one or in a batch with regex or with open dialog window Associate these files or filesets to a key for an easy call The residual keys (others than files, fileset and dialogs) are stored as it in datapak in the others section

 An example of use of both classes is shown below: